-After Morrow's four-hit outing, Brad Lincoln and Darren Oliver threw one inning apiece to complete the shutout.
+After Morrow's four-hit outing, Brad Lincoln and Darren Oliver throw one inning apiece to complete the shutout.

 Ivan Nova (12-8) gave up four runs in 4 2/3 innings to take the loss.

-The Yankees came close to tying the game in their next at-bat after Lawrie gave the Jays the lead, but some fine defense foiled them.
+The Yankees came close to tying the game in their next at-bat, but some fine defense foiled them.

 Yankees slugger Alex Rodriguez, who bruised his left foot on a foul ball Tuesday and sat out Wednesday, returned to the lineup as the designated hitter.
 He went 0-for-2 with a walk and a hit by pitch.
 Rodriguez might be able to play third base Friday.

 NOTES: Shortstop Yunel Escobar made his first start in Toronto since his suspension for wearing a homophobic slur on his eye black.
 He was greeted with a mixture of cheers and boos in his first plate appearance.
-Escobar went 0-for-4. ...
-In addition to three more games in Toronto, the Yankees finish the season with three at home against the Boston Red Sox. ...
-Yankees first baseman Mark Teixeira (strained left calf) participated in a simulated game at Tampa, taking seven at-bats and playing an inning in the field, according to Girardi.
+Esobar went 0-for-4. ...
+In addition to this four-game series against the Blue Jays, the Yankees finish the season with three against Minnesota and three against Boston -- the three teams are a combined 63 games below .500. ...
+Yankees first baseman Mark Teixeira (strained left calf) participated in a simulated game at Tampa, taking seven at-bats and playing an inning in the field, according to manager Joe Girardi.
 The team hopes Teixeira will be ready to rejoin the lineup before the end of the regular season. ...
 Hiroki Kuroda (14-11, 3.34 ERA) gets the start for the Yankees on Friday, while the Jays will counter with Chad Jenkins (0-2, 4.24 ERA).